Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

 Comparison of the calculated spectrum of $^{120}$Sn with the experimental data is shown in figure~\ref{f_sn120}.

 The calculated 2$^+$ and 4$^+$ levels are 67 keV lower and only 10 keV higher, respectively than those in the experiment.
 Then, there are gaps both in the experiment and calculation (490 keV and 400 keV, respectively) between the 4$^+$ and 6$^+$ levels, calculated one being less.
-In the calculation, $6^+$, $8^+$ and $10^+$ triple of the levels is slightly lower and more compressed than the experimental one: the differences between the experimental $6^+$ and $8^+$, and $8^+$ and $10^+$ are 152 keV and 66 keV, respectively, while the calculated values are 87 keV and 67 keV, respectively.
-All other calculated levels, except $18^+$, which is higher than in the experiment, are lower than those in the experiment.
-The experimental differences between the pair of levels 10$^+$ and 12$^+$, 12$^+$ and 14$^+$, 14$^+$ and 16$^+$, 16$^+$ and 18$^+_1$, 18$^+_2$ and 18$^+_2$ are 1190 keV, 1127 keV, 454 keV, 639 keV and 486 keV, while corresponding calculated differences are 993 keV, 1054 keV, 588 keV, 1068 keV and 189 keV, i.e. trend in the differences are similar to the experimental one, except the $18_{1}^+$, which is large in the calculation.
-We will see in the next subsections the agreement of the calculated differences with those of the experimental ones gradually improve as we move towards the heavier isotopes.
+In the calculation, $6^+$, $8^+$ and $10^+$ triple of the levels is slightly lower and more compressed than the experimental one.
 For the negative parity levels, the $5^-$ and $7^-$ levels are 118 keV and 95 keV higher, respectively, as compared to those of the experimental ones.
 The calculated $9^-$ level is 537 keV lower than in the experiment.
 In the experiment $11^-$, $13^-$ and $15^-$ levels are almost equidistant, i.e. 253 keV, 241 keV far from each other.
-The values of the calculated $13^-$ and $15^-$ levels are very close to the experimental ones being 3 keV and 58 keV larger, respectively, while the level $11/2^-$ is 219 keV lower than in the experiment, because of this, the calculated triple of levels $11^-$, $13^-$ and $15^-$ are not almost equidistant like in the experiment.
-The $17^-$ level is 605 keV lower than in the experiment.